-My musical journey started next to my cradle (1971), where my parents putted a little turntable, softly playing their favorite records, instead of a music box repeating a lullaby.
+My musical journey started next to my cradle (1971), where my parents putted a little turntable, softly playing their favorite records.
 Seeing and hearing my dad play the acoustic guitar, performing Neil Young songs, also was a trigger.
-I remember being 8 years old playing his acoustic guitar (laid down flat on my lap), having the urge to make up my own melodies.
+I remember as a kid playing his acoustic guitar (laid down flat on my lap), having the urge to make up my own melodies.

 In my early teens, inspired by the music of Metallica and Slayer, I started playing the electric guitar.
 Mostly heavy metal music, in several bands.
-I'm pretty sure we did a crappy noisy job cause it never took off, but it was a lot of fun and I did learn a lot.
+I'm pretty sure we did the aggressive, noisy job, but it never took off, although it was a lot of fun and I did learn a lot.

-During a cold winterevening in 1989 turning my radioknob I accidentaly stumbled on classical music again, hearing violinist Nigel Kennedy playing the complete Four Seasons (by Antonio Vivaldi).
+During a cold winter evening, december 1989, turning my radioknob, I accidentaly stumbled on classical music again, hearing violinist Nigel Kennedy performing the Four Seasons (by composer Antonio Vivaldi), together with the English Chamber Orchestra.
 It triggered me to start playing the violin.
 That was when things really took off.
 I joined a little baroque orchestra and chamber orchestra, started learning music theory, listened to a lot of classical music and visited many classical concerts.
-This classical music was so transparent, having such a diverse pallet.
+This classical music was so transparent, having such a diverse and rich pallet.

-On my route to become a conservatory student I also learned to play the piano and since 2007 I also play the Swiss Hang.
-These are all welcome skills as a composer and I sure rely on them in my job as a music teacher in high school.
+On my route to become a conservatory student I also learned to play the piano and since 2007 I play the original Swiss Hang drum.
+These are all welcome skills as a composer, but I sure rely on them in my job as a music teacher in high school.
 There, for almost twenty years now, I devotedly teach young students learning them how to play instruments and perform together.
-But also composing and the architecture of music.
+But also teaching composing and the architecture of music.

-Besides teaching I have always composed and arranged music, just for fun.
-Mainly classical music.
+Besides teaching I have always composed and arranged music, just as a hobby.
+Mainly classical music at first.
 When I got into musical software I started composing dance music, combining it with classical music.
 More and more my music evolved to a cinematic type of music, well know for being the sort of ultimate carrier of stories and emotions.
 That’s where arrived since a few years.
-In this cinematic genre all my musical ideas fall into place.
-Few years ago I decided to halve my teachers job to be able to just spend more time composing, in my home studio.
-Next to composing I also like to spend time mixing my music to give it the final touch.
-My most recent music you can find under the 'music' button on top.
+In this cinematic genre my musical heritage, ideas and preferences fall into place.
+All is possible.
+A few years ago I decided to halve my teachers job to be able to just spend more time composing in my new build up musical environment.
+Next to composing I also like to spend time mixing my music to give it the final touch; the sort of subtle musical make-up.